kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Views.md

 ### VIEWS CONS

-A well defined database should contain views for different reasons apart for securing database access control:
+A well defined database should contain views for different reasons apart for securing database [[Access Control|access control]]:

 * Restricting data access: due to the additional level of data security
 * Hiding data complexity